 Sharla was raised on a farm near Sabin, Minnesota and was active in 4-H, where she developed her love for cooking and baking.
 She graduated from Moorhead High School and received a bachelor's degree in Food and Nutrition from NDSU.
 After graduation, Sharla worked at WIC (Women, Infant and Children) in St. Paul, Minnesota and later in Fargo, as a Licensed Nutritionist.
 After her employment at WIC, Sharla became a stay-at-home mom for eight years.
-Sharla and her husband have three boys who are 17, 15 and 13.
+Sharla and her husband have three boys.
 In her spare time, she is kept busy driving her boys to sport activities and slowly learning the rules of the games.
 She is an active PTA volunteer at her boy's schools in Fargo.
 Sharla also enjoys traveling to new places and trying new recipes to share with Child Care Providers.

 Heide Martin, Nutrition Educator